simoncwaterer/demo-sourcegraph/notebooks/Code Reuse.snb.md

 notebooks ?
 apache nifi or apache spark?

-Developers: By finding existing code for reuse, you can avoid spending time on problems that you know a teammate has already solved.
-This means a more secure and more coherent codebase, and means that you can spend your time on more interesting work.
 Scenario to demonstrate use case
 I’m going to show you how Sourcegraph makes it easy to find reusable code, understand its usage trends over time, and how simple it is to safely maintain shared libraries.
 Proof Points that Support Desired Outcome
 Vignette 1:
 Tell: I can find code my teammates have written to avoid duplication and save myself hours redoing work that’s already been done and spend my time writing new code.
 Plus, if the existing code is already tested, I can rely on those existing tests for stability and security of the code I want to implement.
+Show:
-Show: Search for an auth provider implementation that I can repurpose for my own work.
-(Regex and symbol search.)
-Who built this, and who can ask about this if I need to?
-(Git blame.)
-What’s the historical context of this code?
-(Diff search.)
+I’m going to search for an auth provider implementation that I can repurpose for my own work using regex for a fuzzy match context:global repo:^github\.com/sourcegraph/sourcegraph$ new auth provider  patternType:regexp I can also add type:symbol to return a list of symbols I probably want to know who built this, and who can ask about this if I need to Reference the inline blame, how long ago it was written Where else is it being used?
+Find references
+It might even be useful to see what’s the most recent context/usage around this code Diff search
 Is it tested?
-(CodeCov) Is it being used elsewhere in the code already?
-(Find references.)
-I feel good about this—how do I open this file locally to start to reuse the code?
-(VSCode or other IDE extension.)
+Toggle the CodeCov extension
+After all the understanding I’ve easily gathered now, I can jump into my editor and begin to work with NewAuthzProviders Open in VSCode
 Tell: I quickly found example code I can trust for reuse, saving myself time and reinforcing the culture of code reuse while following standard practices in my organization.
 Ask:
 Dev: As an Engineer, how do you find whether someone else in the company has written the piece of code that you need before?